mvolkmann/blog/src/swift.md

 - instance-level methods
 - a superclass

+The default value of a property cannot depend on the value of another property.

 Classes, unlike structs, are not provided with a default memberwise initializer.
 It's not clear why this difference exists.